paulbusse/Hamok/docs/usage.md

 | `mqttdebug`            |  22.6   | `off`     | Turns specific MQTT debugging on or off                      |
 ## Logging

-These are the critical and errors that you can find in your log and possible resolutions
+These are the critical and errors that you can find in your log and possible resolutions.
+There are more entries you may find in your log at info or warning level.
+They should be self-explanatory (but probably aren't).

 ### Critical